Art & Design

 The objective of the studio is to allow students to witness how professional artists develop their ideas and conduct critical research, and then bring those ideas to fruition.
 The creative process, for many undergraduate students, is a nebulous/elusive endeavor that needs illuminating.

-The Rutgers Printmaking Studio promotes national and international recognition for Rutgers University.
+The Rutgers Printmaking Collaborative promotes national and international recognition for Rutgers University.
 The studio has ongoing relations with multiple institutions in China, which is opening international doors in South Africa, Chile, Belgium, Italy, Nepal, Bulgaria, Poland, and elsewhere.
 International visiting artist exchange residencies are under way.

 Mason Gross Presents